LippsVega/cse15l/lab-report-1-week-2.md

-# Logging in!
+# Working remotely!
-This guide demonstrates the various steps required to log into a course specific account associated with *ieng6*.
+This guide demonstrates the various steps required to log into a course specific account associated with *ieng6*, run commands remotely, copy files over, generate an ssh key, and more.

 ***Step 1***